 4) Invest in a small number of stocks that you have researched so intensively that you have an informational advantage.
 However, for regular investors, there is a safer path to success.
 Most people would be much better off with an index fund.
 But for investors aiming to beat the market, concentration struck him as the smart way to go.

 William (Bill) Ruane, class 1925, was one of the most successful stock pickers of his generation.
-When Buffett closed his investment partnership in 1969, he recommended Ruane as a replacement for himself, because they both invested using Ben Graham value investing principles.
-The company’s Sequoia Fund, a mutual fund that has substantially outperformed the Standard & Poor 500 index since its inception in 1970, has been so successful that closed to new business since 1982.
+When Buffett closed his investment partnership in 1969, he recommended Ruane as a replacement for himself because they both invested using Ben Graham’s value investing principles.
+The company’s Sequoia Fund, a mutual fund that has substantially outperformed the Standard & Poor 500 index since its inception in 1970, has been so successful that it closed to new business in 1982.
 It only reopened to new investors in 2008.

 That’s why, after all, I strongly believe in investing using a well-diversified portfolio of index funds.